gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Configuration Script: First Hello Example: Instantiation in C++ and Simulation

-Next, let's tell gem5 to instantiate our `SimObjects` in C++ by calling `instantiate` from m5.
+Next, let's tell gem5 to instantiate our `SimObject`s in C++ by calling `instantiate` from m5.
 Add the following line to your code to do that.

 ```python
 m5.instantiate()
 ```

-Now that we have instantiated our `SimObjects`, we can tell gem5 to start simulation.
+Now that we have instantiated our `SimObject`s, we can tell gem5 to start simulation.
 We do that by calling `simulate` from m5.
 Add the following line to your code to do that.

 ```python
 exit_event = m5.simulate()